mitkox/AzureTerraformWorkshop/challenges/06-inputvariables/README.md

 ## How to

-## Create a Service Principal

-# Configure Vnet and Default Subnet
+## Create the configuration files and assign values to variables multiple ways

 We will start with a few of the basic resources needed.